AISystemsInc/aigitmsg/README.md

 ## How it works

-It works by taking in the output of the `git diff` command, the branch name, and an optional commit template, and then using the GPT-3 API to generate a meaningful commit message.
-The commit message will follow the rules you specified in the commit template or, if no template was provided, the default commit message format.
+It works by taking in the output of the `git diff` command, the branch name, and an optional commit template, and then using the OpenAI API to generate a meaningful commit message.
+The commit message will follow the rules you specified in the commit template or, if no template is configured, the default commit message format.

 ## Installation